Chill-Astro/Lamina-Modules-Repo/README.md

 ## ⚠️ Smoking Gun for Danger :

 > [!CAUTION]
 > **MALWARE ALERT:** If your downloaded folder looks like the images below, **DO NOT OPEN** any files.
 Format the drive or delete the folder immediately.
-Official releases are ONLY `.msix` files or an Inno Setup `.exe`.
+There are NO Official Releases.
 <details>
 <summary><b>View Details</b></summary>